How Long After a Car Accident Can You Sue in Pittsburgh?

 The first step in filing a lawsuit is consulting an attorney experienced in car accident claims.
 Your attorney will evaluate the facts, explain your legal options, and provide advice on whether you should proceed with the lawsuit or negotiate a settlement with the insurance company.

-If you decide to file a lawsuit, your attorney will draft a legal document known as a “.”
-The complaint outlines your allegations against the (the person you’re suing), the legal basis for your claim, and the damages you’re seeking.
+If you decide to file a lawsuit, your attorney will draft a legal document known as a “complaint.”
+The complaint outlines your allegations against the defendant (the person you’re suing), the legal basis for your claim, and the damages you’re seeking.
 Once prepared, the complaint is filed with the appropriate Pennsylvania court within the two-year statute of limitations.

 Serving the Defendant